jurrewolff/volunteer-computing/README.md

 A project is made up of a c program and an input file.
 Uploaded c files are compiled to WebAssembly by the webserver using the Emscripten compiler.
 Each client worker then executes this Wasm code with a single line from the uploaded input file as an argument.
 When a client is done executing they will post their result and start executing again after getting a new input from the web server.

+## How it works

+A project is made up of a c program and an input file.
+Uploaded c files are compiled to WebAssembly by the webserver using the Emscripten compiler.
+Each client worker then executes this Wasm code with a single line from the uploaded input file as an argument.
+When a client is done executing they will post their result and start executing again after getting a new input from the web server.

 ## Installation

 1. Install the required dependencies: `docker, docker-compose, npm`